Nailsea Tithe Barn Wedding

 Nailsea Tithe barn is a great place for a DIY wedding.
-The exposed brickwork barn is a large open space where you can decorate and add your own touches to make it unique.
+The exposed brickwork barn is a large open space where you can decorate and add your own touches to make it unique and tailored to your wedding ideas.

 The barn dates back to 1480 and has been fully restored to its origins but with modern facilities.
 The community hall can be hired for a number of different events but it works fantastic as a wedding venue being able to hold a capacity of 120 guests.